fmaillar/crypto-universal/examples/android/README.md

 # Android Secure Keyboard Example

-This directory contains a minimal example of an `InputMethodService` that integrates Crypto Universal's RSA encryption.
-The service exposes a simple "Encrypt" button that takes the text you have typed and replaces it with a base64-encoded ciphertext.
+This directory contains a minimal Gradle project that builds a custom `InputMethodService` using Crypto Universal.
+The keyboard exposes an **Encrypt** button which replaces the typed text with a base64 ciphertext.

-The snippet in `SecureKeyboardService.kt` demonstrates:

-1. Loading a base64 public/private key pair.
-2. Encrypting the current input field when the button is pressed.
-3. Committing the encrypted text back to the host application.

-To use it:

-1. Add this service to an Android project and register it in `AndroidManifest.xml`.
-2. Load your keys from app storage or a secure location.
-3. Build and install the app.
-When the keyboard is selected, you can encrypt messages before sending them from any messaging application.

-Decryption can be added in a similar manner by reading the ciphertext from the message field and calling the RSA decrypt routine with the private key.
+## Building

+1. From this directory run `./gradlew assembleDebug` or open the project in Android Studio.
+2. Install `app/build/outputs/apk/debug/app-debug.apk` on your device.

+## Onboarding Flow

+After installing, launch the `Secure Keyboard` app.
+The only screen contains a button that opens the system input method settings.
+Enable the **Secure Keyboard** service and switch to it.
+When the keyboard is active you can type a message, press **Encrypt**, and send the resulting token through any chat application.